ese5160/a14g-final-submission-t04-ad-astra/README.md

 - Stronger stepper motors
   - We severly underestimated the torque of the motors we selected so there was concern on if it would be able to actually hold a small mirrorless camera

 - Integrate gearing system to get a more precise rotation in line with orbital rotation speeds.
 Microstepping alone likely wouldn't get the resolution we need.

 ### Next Steps
 - Integrate an IMU to get orientation data to make it fully self-aligning
 - Further investigate the onboard GPS and redo the RF routing
   - Might require an increase in PCB size.

 ### Takeaways from ESE5160
-- What did you learn in ESE5160 through the lectures, assignments, and this course-long prototyping project?

 - It was interesting to go from start to finish of the design process albeit with a few steps out of order.
 The biggest takeaways came from the PCB design/manufacturing section since that was the content most unfamility to us.

 ### Project Links